saranyalakshmi641/Smart-AI-Resume-Screening-and-Career-Recommendation-Platform/README.md

 # Smart-AI-Resume-Screening-and-Career-Recommendation-Platform

-AI Career Assistant is an intelligent resume analysis platform that helps users evaluate their resumes, identify missing skills for target roles, and generate personalized AI-powered career roadmaps.
+AI Career Assistant is an intelligent resume analysis and career guidance platform designed to help students, freshers, and job seekers improve their career readiness using AI.

-The application combines Resume Parsing, ATS Scoring, Skill Gap Analysis, RAG-based AI Chatbot, and Career Guidance into one interactive platform with a modern Streamlit interface.
+The application analyzes resumes, calculates ATS scores, identifies missing skills for specific job roles, and generates personalized learning roadmaps to help users achieve their target careers.

+It also includes a RAG-based AI chatbot that can answer resume-related and career-related questions using the uploaded resume as context.

-Built using Python, Streamlit, FAISS, LangChain, and Groq LLMs, the system provides an end-to-end AI career assistance experience for students, freshers, and job seekers.
+The project is built using Python, Streamlit, LangChain, FAISS, HuggingFace embeddings, and Groq LLMs with a modern and interactive UI.

 🌟 Features
-AI-powered resume analysis
+AI-powered Resume Analysis
-ATS resume score calculation
-Automatic skill extraction from resume
-Dynamic skill gap analysis
+ATS Resume Score Calculation
+Automatic Skill Extraction
+Dynamic Skill Gap Analysis
-Personalized AI learning roadmap
+Personalized AI Career Roadmap
-RAG-based resume chatbot
+RAG-based Resume Chatbot
-Role-based career guidance
-FAISS vector database integration
-Interactive and modern UI
+Target Role Matching
+Resume-based Career Guidance
+FAISS Vector Database Integration
-Real-time AI responses using Groq LLM
+Real-time AI Responses using Groq LLM
+Interactive Modern Streamlit UI
 🛠️ Tech Stack
 Python
 Streamlit